Hauteclere/SheCodesDRF2023Supplementary/DRF_structure/DRF_structure.md

 The end goal of our DRF app project will be to create an app that delivers this API for the front end to use.
 The front end should be able to pass a request to the back end (something like, *"list me all the crowdfunding projects!"* or, *"pledge a contribution to the 'Oliver's New Laptop' fund!"*), and the back end should execute that request, returning a useful response.

+### Endpoints
+Each type of request will be directed to an **endpoint** - a URL linked to a view designed to serve that type of request.

+An endpoint is just a fancy name for a URL in an API.
+It's not designed for users to access, it's designed for the frontend half of our app to interface with!

+### REST

 The particular type of API we'll be building is called a [**REST** API](https://www.redhat.com/en/topics/api/what-is-a-rest-api).
 This stands for **RE**presentational **S**tate **T**ransfer.
 REST APIs are useful because they are great at handling multiple requests from different users.
 They do this by being "*stateless*".
 This means they don't keep track of a user's information between interactions.
 Every request that gets sent to the API is totally self-sufficient, and doesn't need to refer to the requests that came before it to make sense.
 As a result, the back end doesn't need to juggle a lot of half-complete conversations.

 ## REST Verbs/HTTP Methods